joshuaavalon/warehouse/server/README.md

 java -jar warehouse-1.0.0.jar
 ```

+You can access the client from `http://localhost:8081`.
+You can also configure `src/main/resources/application.yml`.

 ## API

 All the API is under `/api`.
 All request and response are assumed in JSON unless specified otherwise.